7 Productivity Hacks for Smart Content Marketers

 1. Start Using a To-Do List

-A to-do list helps you stay focused and get things done each day.
+A to-do list helps you stop procrastinating and get things done each day.

 I first started using to-do lists a few years ago and it changed the way I do business.
 Instead of things taking many days to get done, I’d get everything done the same day.